-Architectural rendering – today.
+Architectural renderings – today.

 According to Wiki and through the prism of my senses:

-Architectural Rendering, as we know it today, is a result of the advanced technological progress and manifestation of the visual selling demanded by the end-user in the real estate field, which until 1985 was known only as Architectural Illustration.
+Architectural Renderings, as we know it today, is a result of the advanced technological progress and manifestation of the visual selling demanded by the end-user in the real estate field, which until 1985 was known only as Architectural Illustration.

 In other words, we want to know and see what we are going to buy or invest in.
 In Wiki is stated that there are three sub-types of rendering: